moorepants/eme150a/content/pages/syllabus.rst

 .. _Book Information: http://highered.mheducation.com/sites/0073398209/information_center_view0/index.html

 Reading will be assigned from the textbook.
-I will do my best to provide the homework in a way that doesn't require you purchase the book to read any problems but this is not guaranteed.
+I will do my best to provide the homework in a way that doesn't require you to purchase the book to read any problems but this is not guaranteed.
 Older editions will be more than sufficient for reading and studying.
 Keep in mind that this particular textbook is one of the better references to have for your career if you work in